Rank and File (band): Recording history

 Rank and File released three albums—two on prominent Los Angeles label Slash Records and a third on the offbeat, retro-oriented Rhino Records.

 The band's debut album, Sundown, was released in June 1982 on Slash Records.

 Their second album, 1984's Long Gone Dead, included a cover version of a tune by Lefty Frizzell, and made use of traditional country instrumentation such as a steel guitar and fiddle.
 Chicago Tribune music critic Tom Popson emphasized the band's employment of "a lot of Johnny Cash-style rockabilly guitar lines" as part of that particular project.
 Jeff Ross was the other guitarist on this album.
 He had replaced Junior Brown, who appeared on stage with Rank and File but did not feature on any recordings.

-The band's third and final release, the eponymous album Rank and File on Rhino Records, introduced Bobby Kahr on drums, replacing Evans.
+The band's third and final release, Rank and File on Rhino Records, introduced Bobby Kahr on drums, replacing Evans.
 Released in 1987, it marked a move from traditional country to more pop-oriented country-tinged fare, which the band deemed "a little easier for the normal person to pick up on".

 In 2006, Tony Kinman discussed how the delay in recording the third album damaged Rank and File's career and caused them to lose their desire.
 "That’s basically why that third album sounds like it does, heavy metal and hard rock or something," he said.
 "It’s just wrong."
 The band broke up soon afterward.